What is a Nevada Dream Tag program?

 How will I know if I’ve won?

-If you win; you will receive a personal phone call of congratulations!
+If you win, you will receive a notification email.
 All winners will be posted on www.nvdreamtag.org in early July.
 There will be one winner per species for Deer, Elk, Antelope, Desert (Nelson) Bighorn Sheep, California Bighorn Sheep, and Black Bear.